 - 1 large egg

-- 1 cup dried cranberries, coarsely chopped
+- 1 cup dried cranberries coarsely chopped

-- ¾ cup macadamia nuts, coarsely chopped
+- ¾ cup unsalted or lightly salted macadamia nuts coarsely chopped

-- ½ cup white chocolate chips or chopped white chocolate
+- ½ cup white chocolate chips or chopped white chocolate (use dairy-free white chocolate to make these cookies dairy-free)

 Instructions